molily/testing-angular/end-to-end-testing.md

 <aside class="margin-note">Serve and run tests</aside>

-The Cypress schematic that we have installed wraps these commands so they integrate well with Angular.
+The Cypress schematic that we have installed wraps these commands so they integrate with Angular.

 - **`ng run $project-name$:cypress-run`** – Starts the non-interactive test runner.
 - **`ng run $project-name$:cypress-open`** – Starts the interactive test runner.